ShashithChirana/SmartHomeIoT/README.md

 ### Features

-Automated control of smart devices.
+Automated control of smart devices,
-Real-time monitoring and alerts.
+Real-time monitoring and alerts,
 Remote access and task scheduling.